1Anish3/Instagram-Reach-Analysis/README.md

 If you want to learn how to analyze Instagram reach using Python, you can use the data I collected from my Instagram account.
 You can download the dataset I used to analyze Instagram reach here.

 ## The instagram_reach_analysis1_( Main ).ipynb is the new and updated and corrected version
+# Note:- The data is completely taken from kaggle and not my own personal data.
+This project purely showcases my data analysis skills, my ability to interpret each plots and understanding of the dataset.